Archery at the 2019 European Games – Women's individual recurve

 The women's individual recurve competition at the 2019 European Games was held from 21 to 26 June 2019 at the Olympic Sports Complex in Minsk, Belarus.
 It was the second time the event was held as part of the European Games archery programme.
 A total of 48 archers from 32 different nations entered the competition, with a maximum of three entries per country.
 The event offered one qualifying spot for the women's individual event at the 2020 Summer Olympics for any archer reaching the semi-finals from a nation that had not already qualified.
 The defending champion, Karina Winter of Germany, did not take part following her retirement from the sport.

-Gabriela Bayardo of the Netherlands set a new Games record in the ranking round for total number of points scored from 72 arrows.
+Gabriela Bayardo of the Netherlands set a new Games record in the ranking round for a total number of points scored from 72 arrows.
 Tatiana Andreoli defeated Lucilla Boari in an all-Italian final, securing their nation's third and fourth archery medals of the 2019 European Games.
 Bayardo defeated Russia's Anna Balsukova to win the bronze medal and secure the available qualification for the Olympics the following year, the first for a Dutch female archer since 1996.

 Background

 Qualification

 A total of 48 places were available for the event.
-As host nation, Belarus received automatic qualification of three of its archers.
+As the host nation, Belarus received automatic qualification of three of its archers.
 Qualification for the remaining positions took place principally through the European Outdoor Archery Championship held in Legnica, Poland in August and September 2018, and the European Grand Prix event held in April 2019.
 Five 'Universality' places were additionally determined by the European Olympic Committee and World Archery Europe to add representation from National Olympic Committees that otherwise would have not qualified.